-In more than 185 U.S. cities and counties, arrested sex buyers can be ordered to perform community service as a condition of a sentence or a diversion program.
+In more than 235 U.S. cities and counties, arrested sex buyers can be ordered to perform community service as a condition of a sentence or a diversion program.
 Service might include such activities as cleaning streets where prostitution is known to occur.
-For most people sentenced on charges related to buying sex from adults, community service obligations range from four to 250 hours, and are coupled with other sanctions such as fines, fees, shaming, probation, and/or completion of “john school” education or treatment programs.
-For those arrested for buying sex with minors, the charges are far more serious felony-level offenses, and diversion options are usually not applicable (although fines, fees, shaming and community service may be applied as conditions of sentences, and in addition to terms of incarceration).
+For most people sentenced on charges related to buying sex from adults, community service obligations range from four to 250 hours, and are usually coupled with other sanctions such as fines, fees, probation, and/or completion of “john school” education or treatment programs.
+For those arrested for paying to sexually abuse minors, the charges are far more serious felony-level offenses, and diversion options are usually not applicable – although fines, fees, and community service may be applied as mandatory conditions of sentences, in addition to terms of incarceration and/or probation.

 Study Finds 10 Percent of Sex Buyers Sentenced to Community Service in Denver